 Mrs D: What about going out and socialising, did you find that hard at first?

 Susan: It is still hard.
 I always have an exit plan when I go to a social event.
 My drinking friends now expect me to leave when there is excessive drinking.
 I limit my time at events when I know that alcohol is going to be present.
 I also don't allow alcohol in my house (my wife respects this).
 We rarely have guests now - unless they are my sober friends.
 I have noticed that there are lots of "normal" drinkers or non-drinkers in the world.
 I thought everyone drank 6 - 8 beers at a baseball game, 4 glasses of wine with dinner and a bottle of wine at home every night.
 It surprised me in the beginning how little alcohol most people drink.

 Mrs D: Was there anything surprising that you learned about yourself when you stopped drinking?

 Susan: I thought my sense of fun and sense of humor would go away when I quit drinking.
 They didn't.
 I actually find more joy in life and laugh more easily now that I'm sober.

 Mrs D: That's so great!
 How else did your life change?

 Susan: My long-time partner and I got married.
-I don’t think we would have if I had kept drinking.
-I also wrote a book and have had my work featured in a documentary film (you can see more about Susan’s work here).
+I don't think we would have if I had kept drinking.
+I also wrote a book and have had my work featured in a documentary film.
 I would never have been able to focus enough to write a book and I think my work would have started to suffer had I stayed on the drinking path.